 Dr. Airey was a Professor of History at La Sierra University for 45 years and became Head of the History Department.
 He was very active in campus affairs, including organizing and supervising several around- the-world- tours during summers offering class credit for La Sierra University students and local community adults.
 The Wilfred J. Airey Pre-Law Scholarship honors Dr. Airey and is funded through the contributions of La Sierra University alumni and aims to encourage students interested in law careers.

 Dr. Airey was married to Dortha B. Gorusch in 1939 and to Esther M. Vanvorst in 1981.
-He had two children: Joanne Elizabeth Airey and Wilfred Jonathan Airey, Jr. Dr. Airey died on September 8, 2005 in Sonoma, California.
+He had two children: Joanne Elizabeth Airey and Wilfred Jonathan Airey, Jr. Dr. Airey died on September 8, 2005 in Loma Linda, California.